 If you like French Onion Soup, you’re going to LOVE this dish.
 While a sure-fire hit in the fall, this delicacy is welcome any time of the year.
 There’s nothing sweeter than fresh sweet onions during season and this recipe takes full advantage.

 Taken from the magazine, Cuisine at home, it’s simple and easy to make, much like homemade French Onion Soup.
 And worth every minute.
 Sliced onions cooked until they caramelize are a guaranteed winner in any household and when you add cheese, the whole world turns sweeter.
-Especially when we’re taking Gruyère cheese.
+Especially when we’re talking Gruyère cheese.
 Mmmmmmmm…………..

 Onions au Gratin